 Q: Will there be any other opportunities for members to present educational content?

 Yes!
-Poster sessions will again be available in 2018 as an additional presentation option.
+Poster sessions will again be available as an additional presentation option.
 A poster session is a great opportunity to share an idea in progress or show other AALL members how your library did something well.
-Informal discussion den chats will be featured in Baltimore as well, giving attendees opportunities to brainstorm, sound off, and share their challenges, experiences, and ideas, while strengthening ties to their professional community.
+Informal discussion den chats will be offered again as well, giving attendees opportunities to brainstorm, sound off, and share their challenges, experiences, and ideas, while strengthening ties to their professional community.
 Program slots will also be held for emerging hot topics.
 More information on all of these opportunities will be available later in the planning process.